Want to learn more?

-LinkedIn is a social media site that can return great results for nonprofits—if you know how to use it effectively, that is.
-It’s the world’s largest professional network with 300 million members and growing.
-LinkedIn connects you to contacts all over the world and helps you exchange ideas and opportunities with a broader network of professionals and other nonprofit leaders.
+LinkedIn is a social media site that can return great results for nonprofits—if you know how to use it effectively.
+It’s the world’s largest professional network with over 500 million members and growing.
+LinkedIn connects you to colleagues all over the world and helps you exchange ideas and opportunities with a broader network of professionals and other nonprofit leaders.
 If you and your organization don’t have a strong presence on LinkedIn, you should—it’s arguably the best social media platform for nonprofits.

-Company pages.
+- Company pages.
 If you and your nonprofit’s key staff have personal pages on LinkedIn, that’s great.
-But they don’t take the place of a company page, which offers a snapshot of your organization.
-Although it doesn’t take the place of your website, it provides you with a little real estate on LinkedIn’s very large turf—there are over 3 million company pages.
+But don’t stop there; they don’t take the place of a company page, which offers a snapshot of your organization.
+Although it doesn’t take the place of your website, it provides you with a little real estate on LinkedIn’s very large turf.
 A company page gives your nonprofit credibility and a place to share information on upcoming campaigns, volunteer opportunities and more.

-Status updates.
+- Status updates.
 Much like Facebook, you can write status updates that will appear on your profile and on the homepage of everyone who’s connected to your nonprofit.
 This is one of the most powerful features of using LinkedIn, so use it wisely.
 Remember, this is a professional network, so resist the urge to be cutesy or casual, even if that’s the norm for you on Facebook.
 You can use status updates to share relevant facts and information, your latest blog post, or simply ask people to visit your website for a particular purpose.
 Just be sure not to overdo it.